learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ## Summary

 In this lesson, you learned about CART trees for regression.
-You looked at how CART algorithm works, along with MSE, as a loss measure used as a learning mechanism.
+You looked at how the CART algorithm works, along with MSE as a loss measure which is used as a learning mechanism.
 You saw a simple experiment with some synthetic data where we used a tree regressor to learn a non-linear function.